0xFANGO/LP-Swap/README.md

 6. **Zero-Slippage Execution**: If the swap occurs entirely within the current bin, the price remains constant.

-7. **Position Monitoring**: The frontend periodically checks the user’s positions to track swap progress.
+7. **Position Monitoring**: The frontend periodically checks the user's positions to track swap progress.

 8. **Withdraw Liquidity**: